-The Policy and other documents are available via the Portal, under Research & Impact > Research Governance & Ethics.
+The Policy and other documents, including application forms and further guidance, are available via the Portal, under Research & Impact > Research Governance & Ethics.

 Research Governance What is it?

 Research governance is a process for managing research.
 Its purpose is to ensure that the University's research is well-designed, led and conducted by suitably qualified and experienced people and complies with relevant policies and laws.